vagmcs/Optimus/README.md

 #### Features overview:
 1. High level mathematical modeling in Scala using algebraic expressions
   * Linear and quadratic objective and constraint expressions
-  * Higher order expressions are also supported, but they cannot be solved by the existing solvers
+  * Higher order expressions are also supported, but they cannot be handled by the solvers
   * Addition, subtraction and multiplication operations can be performed on expressions
 2. Support for linear programming (LP), quadratic programming (QP) and quadratic constraint quadratic programming (QCQP) by using existing mathematical programming solvers.
 3. Available solvers:
-  * Open source [LPsolve](http://sourceforge.net/projects/lpsolve/) can be used for LP
+  * Open source [lp_solve](http://sourceforge.net/projects/lpsolve/) can be used for LP
   * Open source [ojAlgo](http://ojalgo.org/) can be used for LP and QP
   * Commercial solver [Gurobi](http://www.gurobi.com/) can be used for more efficiency to solve LP, QP and QCQP